microsoft/Reactors/workshop-resources/ai-services/AI_1/computer-vision-translator/translator.md

 ## Summary and next steps

 Congratulations!
-You've now built a fully function translation site!
+You've now built a fully-functioning translation site!

 You may notice some of the translations aren't as accurate as one might like.
 Performing translations is a challenging problem.
 Various idioms aren't always picked up well by automated services, and context is often lacking.
-But the service should provide a serviceable translation.
-One we should be willing to [deploy and share](./deploy.md)!
+But the service should provide a serviceable translation--one we should be willing to [deploy and share](./deploy.md)!